open-telemetry/opentelemetry-collector-contrib/exporter/loadbalancingexporter/README.md

 * The `otlp` property configures the template used for building the OTLP exporter.
 Refer to the OTLP Exporter documentation for information on which options are available.
 Note that the `endpoint` property should not be set and will be overridden by this exporter with the backend endpoint.
 * The `resolver` accepts either a `static` node, or a `dns`.
 If both are specified, `dns` takes precedence.
 * The `hostname` property inside a `dns` node specifies the hostname to query in order to obtain the list of IP addresses.
+* The `dns` node also accepts an optional property `port` to specify the port to be used for exporting the traces to the IP addresses resolved from `hostname`.
+If `port` is not specified, the default port 55680 is used.

 Simple example